-These computers will be used for research, computer-based exams and in-class participation.
+These computers will be used for research, computer-based exams, in-class participation and electronic assignments.

 It shall be the responsibility of the student to obtain a laptop and Internet service provider.
 At this time the school does not recommend a particular service provider.